Data warehouse: Virtualization

 With data virtualization, the data used remains in its original locations and real-time access is established to allow analytics across multiple sources creating a virtual data warehouse.
 This can aid in resolving some technical difficulties such as compatibility problems when combining data from various platforms, lowering the risk of error caused by faulty data, and guaranteeing that the newest data is used.
 Furthermore, avoiding the creation of a new database containing personal information can make it easier to comply with privacy regulations.
 However, with data virtualization, the connection to all necessary data sources must be operational as there is no local copy of the data, which is one of the main drawbacks of the approach.

-Data warehouse architecture
+Architecture

 The different methods used to construct/organize a data warehouse specified by an organization are numerous.
 The hardware utilized, software created and data resources specifically required for the correct functionality of a data warehouse are the main components of the data warehouse architecture.
 All data warehouses have multiple phases in which the requirements of the organization are modified and fine-tuned.